mmakowski/specs2-maven-plugin/README.markdown

 ====================

 This plug-in executes [specs2](http://etorreborre.github.com/specs2/) specifications that have been previously compiled to the test classes directory.
-It assumes that all specification classes have names ending with _Spec_ and that all classes with such name are specifications.
+It assumes that all specification classes have names ending with specified suffix (_Spec_ by default) and that all classes with such name are specifications.

 Usage
 -----